Tired of Reading? Please listen to the blog

 4. Location

 The location factor is essential in both distance education and online learning.
-Distance education students receive their course materials from teachers and must complete assignments and exams at home.
+In distance education, students receive their course materials from teachers and must complete assignments and exams at home.
 They have to submit their work digitally, which makes it possible for them to work from anywhere.
 In online learning, students and teachers are connected through virtual meetings, which means they can access course materials from anywhere as long as they have an internet connection.